puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables_and_parameters.md

 Once this basic class structure is complete, you'll add parameters.
 This will let you set the value of your class's variables as you declare it.

-When you're ready to get started, type the following command to begin:
+When you're ready to get started, enter the following command:

     quest --start variables